hollyschinsky/spotify-browser/module6.md

 	    -webkit-user-select: none;
 		-webkit-touch-callout: none;

-  Use the following tag in your index.html for MS support:
+  Use the following tag in your index.html for Microsoft platform support:

         <meta name="msapplication-tap-highlight" content="no">